Off-Grid Water System Guide

 person testing water with strips being dipped in

-Many harmful contaminants are invisible, which is why regular water testing is an important part of maintaining an off-grid water system.
+That’s why regular water testing should be part of every off-grid water system.

 • Seasonal runoff